Natural Beauty and Old World Charm in Croatia and Slovenia

 Meals B, L

-After lunch travel to the Croatian city of Pula and check in to your hotel.
-Enjoy the evening exploring this destination known for its mild climate, ancient Roman architecture, and views of the turquoise waters of the Adriatic.
+This morning, explore the upper lakes before heading to Rovinj, where you will enjoy the squares of Old Town, Punta Corrente’s beautiful green space, and the Saint Euphemia Cathedral.
+After check-in at your hotel spend the evening exploring this destination known for its mild climate, ancient Roman architecture, and views of the turquoise waters of the Adriatic.

 Meals B, L